strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 ### Introduction

 Task Flows are are a set of steps (represented by a series of screens) that help to accomplish a task and represent how a user progresses through a UI.
 To start building your app, you first add a Task Flow.
-In this example, we will add the Task Flow called "Explore Data".
+In this example, you will add the Task Flow called "Explore Data".

 There are 3 basic steps to adding a new Task Flow: